Here’s how Chicago is preparing as possible National Guard deployment looms

 Officials in Illinois hear the National Guard will be in place by Friday and ready to act Saturday – in step with an expected immigration enforcement swell – but no one from the Trump administration has told the state of its plans, Democratic Gov. JB Pritzker said Wednesday.

-Meanwhile, there are “no immediate plans” to send soldiers to Chicago, Vice President JD Vance told reporters Wednesday after Trump the prior day called it “the worst and most dangerous city in the World, by far” following a violent Labor Day weekend and said the feds were “going in,” though without saying when.
+Meanwhile, there are “no immediate plans” to send soldiers to Chicago, Vice President JD Vance told reporters Wednesday after President Donald Trump the prior day called it “the worst and most dangerous city in the World, by far” following a violent Labor Day weekend and said the feds were “going in,” though without saying when.
+New Orleans is also being considered for potential deployment, adding confusion as to which city will see troops.

+“I don’t know if you can believe JD Vance, just like I don’t know if you can believe Donald Trump,” Pritzker said Thursday, responding to reporter questions at a news conference at a west suburban school in Berwyn.

 As local officials denounce any surge of federalized troops in another Democratic-led city – and prepare for what could be dramatic raids and disruptive protests – Pritzker told community leaders Wednesday he’ll do his best to “hold the line.”